Travis Kelce's Success and Achievements in Timeline

 2023: Super Bowl LVIII Win

-In 2023, Travis Kelce surpassed Jerry Rice in career playoff receptions en route to winning Super Bowl LVIII.
+During the 2023 season, Travis Kelce surpassed Jerry Rice in career playoff receptions en route to winning Super Bowl LVIII.
+This marked his fourth Super Bowl appearance in five seasons.

-On October 25, 2025, in a game against the Denver Broncos, Travis Kelce broke the franchise record for total touchdowns with his eighty-fourth overall, putting the Chiefs ahead.
+On October 25, 2025, in a game against the Denver Broncos, Travis Kelce broke the franchise record for total touchdowns with his eighty-fourth overall.
+He had nine total catches for 91 yards in the game.